Top 10 Things To Do In Sardinia

 4. Eating, Eating… and Drinking

-Sardinia is, of course, officially part of Italy so the food is absolutely fantastic.
-However, since the island has its own distinct identity, the cuisine is even better than on the mainland.
-Fresh seafood, locally-raised beef, fruits and vegetables, ice cream, olive oil, vinegar, and of course – pizza.
+Sardinia is, of course, officially part of Italy, so the food is absolutely fantastic.
+However, since the island has a distinct identity, the cuisine is even better than the mainland.
+Fresh seafood, locally-raised beef, fruits and vegetables, ice cream, olive oil, vinegar, and, of course, pizza.
 The list is long and incomplete, so you’ll have to fill in the blanks on your own.
 In the alcohol department, there’s nothing like a glass of local wine to accompany a sunset dinner and a shot of limoncello to accompany dessert.
-Sardinia has you covered in every single aspect but be sure to have room in your luggage as you won’t be returning home empty handed.
+Sardinia has you covered in every single aspect, but be sure to have room in your luggage, as you won’t be returning home empty-handed.

 Romantic dinner Sardinia